top of page

 Counselling for Grief and Bereavement

 Have you experienced a loss?
-We’re here to help you work through it.
+Our expert therapists in Toronto & Vaughan are here to help you work through it.

 Grief is a natural response to losing someone or something that was important to you.
 The emotional suffering we feel when facing loss can feel overwhelming.
 The more significant your loss, the more intense your grief can be.